 If you do not report the Traditional IRA as nondeductible, you may pay unnecessary taxes on the distribution/conversion from the Traditional IRA to the Roth IRA.
 This could cost you!

 It should come as no surprise that there tends to be confusion about backdoor Roth IRAs.
-Everyone seems to have a general idea that Roth IRAs are good, but they are not clear on why and if doctors and other high-income earners are allowed to use them.
+While everyone seems to have a general idea that Roth IRAs are good, they are not clear on why and whether high-income earners are allowed to use them.

-Backdoor Roth IRAs can be great for doctors and other high-income earners planning for retirement.
+Backdoor Roth IRAs can be great for physicians, dentists, business executives, and other high-income earners planning for retirement.
 However, they can be tricky.
 Therefore, it is essential to report them properly on your tax return to avoid unnecessary taxes.

 Be sure to consult your CPA if you have specific questions regarding your situation.